 NIV Recovery Devotional Bible

 This is another Bible that incorporates extra devotionals and information for those in recovery.
-If you’re going to start reading Christian books on addiction, then starting with a recovery Bible is a good idea, and this version lets you access the user-friendly NIV Scriptures, recovery resources and a year’s worth of addiction-relevant devotionals.
+If you’re going to start reading Christian books on addiction, then starting with a recovery Bible is a good idea.
+This version lets you access the user-friendly NIV Scriptures, recovery resources and a year’s worth of addiction-relevant devotionals.

 Chasing the Dragon: One Woman’s Struggle Against the Darkness of Hong Kong’s Drug Dens

-This book tells the true story of Jackie Pullinger, a woman who felt called by God to preach Christ in some of the darkest areas of Hong Kong.
-While not a recovery book in the sense of some others on this list, it presents a powerful, courageous look at what addiction and drugs are capable of and how the love of Christ is more than able to overcome addiction — even in dangerous, dark places.
+This book tells the true story of Jackie Pullinger, a woman who felt called by God to preach Christ in Hong Kong.
+While it is not as much of a recovery book as the others on this list, Chasing the Dragon presents a powerful, courageous look at what addiction and drugs are capable of.
+It also illustrates how the love of Christ is more than enough to overcome addiction — even in dangerous, dark places.

 Addiction and Grace: Love and Spirituality in the Healing of Addictions